mosip/commons/kernel/kernel-notification-service/README.md

 # Kernel Notification Service

 ## Overview
-This api provides funtions related to Notification sending using different plateforms in MOSIP.
-This Implementation includes implementation for SMS and Email.
+This service provides funtions related to notifications via SMS and email.